AmeyaKhanzode/AmeyaKhanzode/README.md

 - 👋 Hi, I’m @AmeyaKhanzode
-- 👀 I’m interested in basic coding and making small projects just to learn new stuff.
+- 👀 I’m interested in Machine Learning, Systems, Webdev (not really)
-- 🌱 I’m currently learning system level programming and web dev.
 - 🎗️ I’m looking forward to making more indepth projects on any new interesting topics that i find online.

 <!---